MinnPost/minnpost-wordpress/wp-content/plugins/redirection/readme.txt

 = Wait, it's free? =

 Yes, it's really free.
-There's no premium version and no need to pay money to get access to other features.
+There's no premium version and no need to pay money to get access to features.
 This is a dedicated redirect management plugin.

 == Support ==